martinoyovo/martinoyovo/README.md

-- 👀 i design APIs that are hard to misuse.
+- 👀 i design APIs that are hard to misuse

  <!--- Hi, I'm a software engineer, public speaker, and content creator passionate about empowering developers globally through innovative solutions and educational content.
 I specialize in modern web, mobile technologies, and AI integrations, creating tutorials, demos, and sample applications that help developers build delightful, seamless experiences with cutting-edge tools.